-AP Computer Science Principles (10358)Grades: 9,10,11,121.0 credit1 yearPrerequisite: Successful completion of Algebra 1; GPA of 3.2 and/or strong teacher recommendation111
+AP Computer Science Principles (4755) Grades: 9,10,11,12 1.0 credit 1 year Prerequisite: Successful completion of Algebra 1; GPA of 3.2 and/or strong teacher reco ommendation,

 The goal of AP Computer Science Principles is to introduce high school students to the foundations of modern computing.
-A central focus of the course is to make computer science accessible to all students as computer science is being used in almost every field-science, mathematics, medicine, engineering, music, fashion, business, sports, etc. The course will cover a broad range of foundational topics including programming, the Internet, "Big Data" and cyber security.
-Both a "hands-on" and collaborative approach to learning computer science will be emphasized.
-A significant part of the course will consist of learning to design, create and share mobile applications.
-The course will culminate in the AP Exam and two Performance Tasks that students will complete in class and submit to the College Board via their AP Digital Portfolio.
+A central focus of the course is to make computer science accessible to all students as it is being used in almost every field - science, mathematics, medicine, engineering, music, fashion, business, sports, etc. A large part of the course will consist of learning to program in the Python and JavaScript programming languages, in preparing for the AP Exam and in completing the Create